Apr 22, 2026

 The Supply Chain management counts with a strong Governance Model for the review, approval, and monitoring of the different procurement strategies, and assure its alignment to the business objectives, the commitment to ethics and transparency, and the sustainable (ASG) management of the Function.

-SUPPLY STRATEGIES COMMITTEE:
+SUPPLY STRATEGIES COMMITTEE

-Review, approve and monitor the procurement strategies for goods and services contracting.
+Objective: Review, approve and monitor the procurement strategies for goods and services contracting.

 SUPPLIER VERIFICATION AND QUALIFICATION